 trade receivables days outstanding (including securitised balances) - Gross trade receivables, including receivables securitised, divided by sales multiplied by the number of days in the year.

-uncoated woodfree paper - Printing and writing paper made from bleached chemical pulp used for general printing, photocopying and stationery, etc. Referred to as uncoated as it does not contain a layer of pigment to give it a coated surface.
+uncoated woodfree paper (UWF) - Graphic paper made from bleached chemical pulp used for general printing, photocopying and stationery, etc. Referred to as uncoated as it does not contain a layer of pigment to give it a coated surface.

 United Nations Global Compact (UNGC) - A principle-based framework for businesses, stating 10 principles in the areas of human rights, labour, environment and anti-corruption.